Steering Large Language Models for Machine Translation Personalization: Methods

 \subsection{Steering Baselines}

 \paragraph{Activation Addition (ActAdd).} ActAdd is a simple yet effective technique for steering language models.
-We employ the standard contrastive approach by~\citet{rimsky-etal-2024-steering,scalena-etal-2024-multi} to extract two sets of style-relevant ($\left\{z\right\}^+$) and default ($\left\{z\right\}^-$) activations from a given model layer using 20 in-context examples demonstrating default behavior (\MT) and the desired behavior (\Hone~or \Htwo~translations), respectively.
-We then compute the average $\Delta$ steering vector between the two sets of activations, scale it by a factor of $\alpha = 2$ which was found effective by previous research~\citep{scalena-etal-2024-multi} and apply it additively to the same model layer during inference.
+We employ the standard formulation by~\citet{rimsky-etal-2024-steering}, contrasting a set of \textit{positive} activations $\left\{z\right\}^+$, here the style-aligned $H^+$ translations, with \textit{negative} activations $\left\{z\right\}^-$, here the default \MT~output.
+We perform steering on the style-relevant layers identified in~\Cref{sec:probing} by computing the average $\Delta$ steering vector as the difference-in-means for the two sets of activations using 20 in-context examples, and applying it additively to the same model layer during inference.
+We use a factor $\alpha = 2$ to control steering intensity, as this was found effective in previous research~\citep{scalena-etal-2024-multi}.

-\paragraph{Representation Fine-tuning (ReFT).} As an alternative to traditional weight-based Parameter-Efficient Fine-Tuning (PEFT) techniques it learns task-specific interventions applied directly to model activations at inference time \citep{wu2024reft}.
-We apply ReFT to the same personalization-relevant layers identified in~\Cref{sec:probing} and limit confounding factors by tuning ReFT interventions with the set of 20 examples used for MS prompting.
+\paragraph{Representation Fine-tuning (ReFT).} ReFT was recently introduced as an alternative to traditional weight-based Parameter-Efficient Fine-Tuning (PEFT) techniques, aiming to learn task-specific interventions applied directly to model activations at inference time \citep{wu2024reft}.
+As for ActAdd, we apply ReFT to the style-relevant layers identified in~\Cref{sec:probing} and limit confounding factors by tuning ReFT interventions with the same set of 20 examples used for MS prompting.